-- (a) Identification of all applicable requirements. - (b) A physical description of each emission unit(s) and operating information consistent with the application information. - (c) Emission limitations for any source of emissions or emission unit that ensure all of the following: - (1) The National Ambient Air Quality Standards will be attained or maintained. - (2) The public health will be protected. - (3) Compliance with the requirements of these AQRs and the Act. - (d) Monitoring, testing, reporting, and recordkeeping requirements that ensure adequate information is provided to evaluate compliance with the permit terms and conditions including, at a minimum, all of the following:
+- (a) Identification of all applicable requirements; - (b) A physical description of each emission unit or units and operating information consistent with the application information; - (c) Emission limitations for any source or emission unit that ensure: - (1) The ambient air quality standards will be attained or maintained; - (2) The public health will be protected; and - (3) Compliance with the requirements of these AQRs and the Act. - (d) Monitoring, testing, reporting, and recordkeeping requirements that ensure reasonable information is provided to evaluate compliance consistent with permit terms and conditions, the underlying requirements of these regulations, and the Act.
+At a minimum, the following shall be contained in each minor source permit: - (1) The permit shall incorporate all applicable monitoring requirements, including, where applicable, the following: - (A) All emissions monitoring and analysis procedures or test methods required by any applicable requirement; - (B) Where an applicable requirement does not require periodic testing or instrumental or non-instrumental monitoring (which may consist of recordkeeping designed to serve as monitoring), periodic monitoring specifications sufficient to yield reliable data from the relevant time period that are representative of the source's compliance with the permit.
+Such monitoring requirements shall ensure that terms, test